halaxa/json-machine/README.md

 Since 0.4.0 every exception extends `JsonMachineException`, so you can catch that to filter any error from JSON Machine library.

 <a name="erroneous-items"></a>
-### Catching erroneous items
+### Skipping erroneous items
-If there's an error anywhere in a json stream, `SyntaxError`.
-That's very inconvenient, because is there is an error inside one json item only you are unable to parse the rest of the document because of one malformed item. `ErrorWrappingDecoder` is a decoder decorator which can help you with that.
+If there's an error anywhere in a json stream, `SyntaxError` exception is thrown.
+That's very inconvenient, because if there is an error inside one json item you are unable to parse the rest of the document because of one malformed item. `ErrorWrappingDecoder` is a decoder decorator which can help you with that.
-Wrap a decoder with it, and all erroneous chunks/items you are iterating will be given to you in the foreach via `DecodingError`.
-You can skip them and continue further with the document.
+Wrap a decoder with it, and all erroneous items you are iterating will be given to you in the foreach via `DecodingError`.
+This way you can skip them and continue further with the document.
 See example in [Available decoders](#available-decoders).
-Syntax errors in the structure of a json stream between the iterated chunks will still throw `SyntaxError` exception though.
+Syntax errors in the structure of a json stream between the iterated items will still throw `SyntaxError` exception though.

 <a name="on-parser-efficiency"></a>